ashish-yadav11/dsblocks/README.md

 To add colors to the status have your functions output raw characters from '\x0b' to '\x31'. '\x0b' in status text switches the active colorscheme to the first one in the scheme array in dwm and so on.
-See [statuscolors patch](https://dwm.suckless.org/patches/statuscolors/) for more info.
-Keep in mind that you have to start from '\x0b' instead of '\x01' as instructed on the page.
+See `util.h` file and [statuscolors patch](https://dwm.suckless.org/patches/statuscolors/) for more info.
+Keep in mind that you have to start from '\x0b' instead of '\x01' as instructed on statuscolors patch's page.

 # Signaling changes

 To signal a specific block to update, run `sigdsblocks signal [sigval]`.
 `sigval` is optional and must be an integer.
-When not provided it defaults to 0.

 # xgetrootname